Getting to uni

 Great food for all occasions

 Studying is hungry work.
 Grab a cuppa or a snack and refuel on the way to class.
-There are also plenty of GF and vegetarian options.
+There are also plenty of Gluten Free and vegetarian options.

 Dietary options available: Vegetarian, Gluten Free

 In Jamaica, there is a saying "wan wan coco ful baskit".
 It simply means that if you slow down, stop rushing and take your time, you will achieve your goal.
 At Jamaica Blue, we couldn't agree more.
 We believe that everybody should take a little time out of their day to recharge, relax and reflect; to stop for a while and simply enjoy the moment.
 Conveniently located in Building 2, enjoy a range of dishes from seasonal menu freshly prepared daily and perfectly complimented by our Signature Blend coffee.